 The short answer is: yes, you can drink the tap water in Portugal.
 It isn’t as nice as tap water from other parts of the world (Ireland and Scotland, for example), but it’s perfectly safe to drink.

 You’ll see plenty of Portuguese people buying bottled water, but that’s just because it tastes nicer.
-The only downside is carrying the bottles home and recycling them when you’re done (if you can find a recycling bin, that is).
+The only downside is carrying the bottles home and recycling them when you’re done – and, of course, all the plastic that gets used.

 Alternatively, some people who live in Portugal long-term invest in a Brita filter.
 This takes away the unpleasant taste, and means you don’t have to buy as many big plastic bottles of water.
 The filters last around 2 months each, and you can buy them in bundles from Amazon and in the supermarkets as well.